On the duality of massive Kalb-Ramond and Proca fields: Comparison of the free theories

 The operators in (\ref{eq::cannorm}) are again to be understood in terms of Fourier modes with wave number $\Vec{k}$.
 To see how this field changes with a length scale $L\sim\frac{1}{k}$, where $k$ is the magnitude of the wavenumber, we will now consider what the minimum fluctuations for the field are.
 In general, for a normalised quantum field, the typical amplitude of the quantum fluctuations is of order $\left(\frac{k^3}{\omega_k}\right)^{\frac{1}{2}}$, for scales $k$ corresponding to length scales $L$ as $k\sim\frac{1}{L}$ \cite{QFTCS}.
 Therefore, the minimal level of quantum fluctuations at scales $\frac{1}{L^2}\gg m^2$ for normalised transverse and longitudinal modes is given respectively by

 Using (\ref{eq::cannorm},) we then find for the original transverse mode:

 As already pointed out in \cite{HermGrav}, we can see that the amplitude of the quantum fluctuations for the transverse modes grows faster than the amplitude for the longitudinal modes in case of a small mass.
-This implies that the transverse modes enter the strong coupling regime ahead of the longitudinal modes, as they typically become of order of unity sooner than the longitudinal modes. \\\\\\\\\\ We shall now consider the free Proca theory.
+This implies that the transverse modes enter the strong coupling regime ahead of the longitudinal modes, once one considers an interacting theory. \\\\ We shall now consider the free Proca theory.
 We will decompose the spatial part of the vector field $A_{\mu}$ as

 The transverse modes are now given by $A_i^T$ and the longitudinal ones are given by the field $\chi$.
 If we substitute this decomposition into (\ref{eq::Paction}), we obtain

 Compared to the Kalb-Ramond field, which had two non-propagating fields, Proca theory has only one component that does not propagate.
 It is the $A_0$ component.
 Using the same procedure as before, we now integrate it out.
 Varying (\ref{eq::Paction01}) with respect to it, we find the following constraint: